jonhue/notifications-rails/notification-handler/README.md

 notification = Notification.new
 ```

 Every `Notification` object has a `target` record.
 This target record is the object, that this notification belongs to (or targets).
-Usually that's a user:
+Usually it's a user, but it can be a record of any class:

 ```ruby
 notification.target = User.first